India-China hold Major General level talks at Daulat Beg Oldie

 The fifth meeting of the commanders was held on August 2.
 The panel headed by NSA Doval is informally known as the China Study Group.

 The source said that India reiterated to China for complete disengagement and de-escalation.
-India also sought for full restoration of peace and tranquility in the border areas as had been agreed upon during the earlier meetings.
+India also sought for full restoration of peace and tranquillity in the border areas as had been agreed upon during the earlier meetings.

 The Indian side also sought for restoration of status quo ante along the Line of Actual Control, the source also added.
 The official cited above said that the Doval led panel would analyse China's response during the talks.